 - repeat for each sub-sample, preferably only from beneath symptomatic plants

-- where foliage is malformed, ensure that you include growing tips in the sample.
+- where foliage is malformed, ensure that you include stems with growing tips in the sample.

 Contact us if you are unsure of the best method to send us insects or mites.